elastic/elasticsearch-cloud-aws/README.md

 * `availability_zones`: Either a comma separated list or array based list of availability zones.
 Only instances within the provided availability zones will be used in the cluster discovery.
 * `any_group`: If set to `false`, will require all security groups to be present for the instance to be used for the discovery.
 Defaults to `true`.
 * `ping_timeout`: How long to wait for existing EC2 nodes to reply during discovery.
 Defaults to `3s`.
 If no unit like `ms`, `s` or `m` is specified, milliseconds are used.
+* `node_cache_time`: How long the list of hosts is cached to prevent further requests to the AWS API.
+Defaults to `10s`.

 ### Recommended EC2 Permissions